LATTE (course materials)

 Proxy Library Service - Proxy service is available to patrons with disabilities.
 This service allows patrons to designate another person as their "proxy" who could then check out books on their behalf.
 Please contact the Main Library Information & Borrowing desk for more information at firstname.lastname@example.org or 781-736-4624.

-Reference Services - Reference librarians are available at the Main Library Research Help Desk and by email.
+Reference Services - Reference librarians are available at the Main Library Research Help Desk and by request using the Help at Brandeis service.
 Reference librarians can assist with any questions you have about using the library or conducting library research.

 Access to Library Stacks/Book Retrieval Service - Many of the Main Library stacks are not wheelchair accessible.
 [The aisles to Science Library stacks may accommodate wheelchairs.]
 LTS staff are available to retrieve books from the stacks when needed.
 At certain times there may be a short wait for book retrieval, based on staff availability.